NeilSayok/VacciTrack/README.md

 - Enter The Pin Codes for Tracking:

-  For example: If you can take the vaccines in pincodes in 712246 and 712234.
+  For example: If you want to take the vaccines from pincodes 712246 and 712234.

   Enter 712246 in the input and click add.Then enter 712234 in the input and click add.